C-D-Lewis/blog.chrislewis.me.uk/posts/138-Creating-a-Miniature-Scripting-Language.md

 ---
-id: 2559
+index: 138
 title: Creating a Miniature Scripting Language
 postDate: 2018-09-29 21:10:48
 original: https://ninedof.wordpress.com/2018/09/29/creating-a-miniature-scripting-language/
 ---

 After using a number of proper programming languages for various projects over the last several years, one couple stood out as an interesting concepts - the DCPU-16 language from [0x10c](https://en.wikipedia.org/wiki/0x10c), used to program an in-game computer.
 This was sadly never fully realised beyond community emulators after the project was abandoned, but the idea was to provide a simple language that players could learn to use to advantage themselves.
 For example, to tell a weapon how to track another ship, given its bearing and speed.

 I'd like to see a game fully utilise such a concept one day, but until then, I'd thought I'd have a go at creating a very simple pseudo-language and see what would be involved.

 ## The Result

 Turns out the easiest way to go about it to is to use an existing language as a platform - a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler).
 For example, languages like TypeScript and Dart that are transformed to JavaScript, a much more portable language (browsers, Node, [watches](https://pebble.github.io/rockyjs/), etc.) that can easily be run in many places.

 To this end I set out (in my typically enjoyed 'do it yourself' style) to try and make a simplified language that is converted into JavaScript, line for line.
 The result is a project unimaginatively dubbed ' [islang](https://github.com/C-D-Lewis/islang)' (the 'is' language), so called after the simplest possible statement.
 The aim is to create a 'language' that is easily learned and uses as little symbols or special syntax rules as possible, which I have seen pose a barrier to new programmers who have never seriously used a programming language before, and would say something like 'why does that line only have a curly bracket in?'